 libmysqlclient.alibrary to verify that they are from the new MySQL distribution.
 If not, recompile your programs with the new headers and libraries.
 Recompilation might also be necessary for programs compiled against the shared client library if the library major version number has changed (for example, from

-CREATE FUNCTIONto re-create the UDF with a different nonconflicting name.
+CREATE FUNCTIONto re-create the loadable function with a different nonconflicting name.
 The same is true if the new version of MySQL implements a built-in function with the same name as an existing stored function.
-See Section 9.2.4, “Function Name Parsing and Resolution”, for the rules describing how the server interprets references to different kinds of functions.
+See Section 9.2.5, “Function Name Parsing and Resolution”, for the rules describing how the server interprets references to different kinds of functions.